BegumDev/GetSetHoliday/README.md

 [View the live project here](https://begumdev.github.io/GetSetHoliday/index.html)

-Targeted to UK holiday makers, this website is designed to advertise package holiday deals to people looking to book holidays worldwide.
+Targeted to UK holiday makers, this fictational website is designed to advertise package holiday deals to people looking to book holidays worldwide.

 ![Image of the website on desktop, laptop, tablet and mobile](assets/images/AmIResponsiveImg.JPG)